 A Step in the Right Direction

-Last year, we made a big commitment to the environment and sustainability: to become a zero waste event over two to three years.
-This year, we dramatically move forward as we aim to divert over 75% of our landfill waste to compost and recycling.
-You’ll notice three-stream waste receptacles throughout the festival footprint, and we’re tripling the number of volunteers to staff this extraordinary undertaking.
+In 2018, we made a commitment to the environment and sustainability: to become a zero waste event by 2023.
+In 2019, we dramatically moved forward as we diverted over 83% of our landfill waste to compost and recycling.
+We set up three-stream waste receptacles throughout the festival footprint, and increased the number of volunteers to staff this extraordinary undertaking.

-A new Festival Footprint Learning Center lands next to our Information Booth at Top of the Park, and groups from around Washtenaw County bring interactive activities to empower festival goers to take the Festival Footprint ideas home with them.
+The Festival Footprint Learning Center is located next to our Information Booth at Top of the Park, and groups from around Washtenaw County bring interactive activities to empower festival goers to take the Festival Footprint ideas home with them.

 We believe art can change the way people see their environment and impact sustainability for generations.
 And we regularly present artists working to raise awareness and employ upcycling in their processes.
 Past presentations have included Juan Martinez’s Pedal Powered Kinetic Sculptures and Mary Mattingly’s Objects in the Round.